mahdikazemi96/RegisterationForm/README.md

 > In the layer *Infrastructure* create a folder with name *IUnitOfWork* then create 2 interfaces one with name IGenericRepository and the other with name IUnitOfWork

+> In IGenericRepository you should define all crud methods that you want use in project such as (getById, getAll, Insert, ...) and this class is generic type of *T* that *T* is the name of our table. it means that the *IGenericRepository* can be polymorphism of any model and your methods can operate for any table of database.

-> In IGenericRepository you should define all methods
+> In IUnitOfWork you

 Room for improvement:
 - Improvement to be done 1